-Companies may choose to issue partly-paid or unpaid shares for a variety of reasons:
+Companies may choose to issue partly-paid or unpaid shares for a variety of reasons, including:

-- Due to a member’s lack of funds at the present time.
-An individual may be allowed to defer payment until a later date, or pay in instalments until the balance is met.
+- due to a member’s lack of funds at the present time – the member may be allowed to defer payment until a later date or pay in instalments until the balance is met

-- The company does not have or require a business bank account at the present time; therefore, no payments will be taken until a later date.
+- the company does not currently have or require a business bank account to accept payment

 Any private company that plans to offer unpaid or partly-paid shares will require altering the model articles to include a provision that authorises part-payment and non-payment upon issue.

-Any payments received for the nominal value should be transferred into the business bank account because this money must be accounted for and fully traceable at all times.
+Any payments received for the nominal value of shares should be transferred into the company’s business bank account.
+This is because all business transactions must be accounted for and fully traceable at all times.

-If any units are issued at a price in excess of their nominal value, the difference between the nominal and actual value is known as a ‘premium’.
-This sum must be transferred into a separate account known as a ‘the share premium account’.
+If any shares are issued at a price in excess of their nominal value, the difference between the nominal and actual value is known as a ‘premium’.
+This sum must be transferred into a separate account known as ‘the share premium account’.

-The particulars detail the rights attached to shares.
-They are set out in the Companies (Shares and Share Capital) Order 2009.
-The particulars can vary between companies and different classes of shares but, essentially, they will stipulate the specific entitlements and degree of power that each share bestows upon the person who owns it.
+Prescribed particulars are set out in the Companies (Shares and Share Capital) Order 2009.
+They vary between companies and different classes of shares.
+Essentially, however, they will stipulate the specific entitlements and degree of power that each share bestows upon the person who owns it.

 The particulars must correspond with the details contained in the articles of association.
 The majority of companies issue ordinary shares and adopt Model articles from Companies House.
 In such instances, the following standard prescribed particulars of rights will be attached to each unit:

-- Dividend rights. i.e. the entitlement to receive distribution of profits through dividend payments.
+- dividend rights – i.e. the right to receive a distribution of profits in the form of dividend payments